VarenyaTripathi/TagBack-Find-Return-Earn/README.md

 |----------|-------------|----------|
 | `EXPO_PUBLIC_SUPABASE_URL` | Your Supabase project URL | Yes |
 | `EXPO_PUBLIC_SUPABASE_ANON_KEY` | Your Supabase anonymous key | Yes |

-## 📱 Screenshots

-[Add screenshots of your app here]

----

-Built with ❤️ using Expo and Supabase